Gross Anatomy

 Central cord syndrome

 Central cord syndrome is observed most often in syringomyelia, hydromyelia, and trauma.
 Hemorrhage and intramedullary tumors, such as central canal ependymoma, are other causes.
 Because central cord syndrome is more common in the cervical cord, the arms are often weak, with preservation of strength in the legs ("man-in-a-barrel syndrome").
 Considerable recovery is common.
-This syndrome is associated with variable sensory and reflex deficits; often the most affected sensory modalities are pain and temperature, because the lateral spinothalamic tract fibers cross just ventral to the central canal.
-This is sometimes referred to as dissociated sensory loss and is often present in a capelike distribution.
+This syndrome is associated with variable sensory and reflex deficits; often the most affected sensory modalities are pain and temperature because the lateral spinothalamic tract fibers cross just ventral to the central canal.
+This is sometimes referred to as dissociated sensory loss and is often present in a cape-like distribution.

 Brown-Séquard syndrome

 Brown-Séquard syndrome may be considered equivalent to a hemicordectomy.
-Ipsilateral paralysis, loss of vibration and position sense below the level of the lesion, hyperreflexia, and an extensor toe sign all are noted.
+Ipsilateral paralysis, loss of vibration and position sense below the level of the lesion, hyperreflexia, and an extensor toe sign are all noted.
 Ipsilateral segmental anesthesia is also observed at the lesion level.
 Loss of pain and temperature is observed contralaterally below the level of the lesion (beginning perhaps 2-3 segments below).
 Brown-Séquard syndrome is most common after trauma.
 However, the full spectrum of this syndrome is rare.

 Cauda equina and conus medullaris syndromes